 Note: Parameters left blank will use their default values assigned on the properties page.

-Click Next a new screen -General Options will open.
-On this screen:
+Click Next, and a new window, General Options, will open.
+On this window:

 Comments can be added.

 General Options are given, which relate to processing of records in the destination file.

 The XmlJsonDest object has been successfully configured and the destination file can now be created by running the dataflow.